 In addition, when sugar was available in the form of seasonal fruits and wild honey and plants and the like, we ate as much as we could find.
 Ah yes, the search for sugar is as old as life itself.

 Sugar is essential for our survival.
 Not in a if-I-don’t-get-a-cookie-I’m-going-to-kill-someone kind of way, but in a glucose-is-the-preferred-source-of-energy-for-the-brain kind of way.
 It is possible to run the human machine without carbohydrate, but our brains burn glucose preferentially and easily.

 Paleo desserts may be the best part, but sugar (and carbohydrate in general) should not be the focus of any meal or diet.
-Rather, they’re an addition, a bonus that rides on the heels of a varied and healthy lifestyle.
+Desserts are a bonus that ride on the heels of a varied and healthy lifestyle.
 Life should be lived; eat a cookie every once in a while.

 You Don’t Have To Cheat In Order to Cheat

 When we say “cookie,” however, we don’t mean Chips Ahoy, Little Debbie, or Oreo.

 Our knowledge of what gluten and legumes and dairy (not to mention the unpronounceable mystery ingredients) can do to a body means that we want to avoid them.
 As much as possible.
 All the time.